pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/OOW.md

 -   USB-A to microUSB cable - TBD

-2).
+### 2 - Inquire information for payment
 Once confirmed the customer is willing to proceed and pay for the repair/replacement, insert Macro: <u>[Service Center] OOW - 1</u>.

 Insert the correct country in the email subject.
 Submit as ‘Pending’.